 Efficiency of many markets depends on information provided by experts.
 It is natural for consumers to compare experts and reward the most accurate ones, which generates competition.
 However, this focus on relative accuracy creates an incentive for distortion, leading experts to deviate from reporting their honest beliefs.
 In financial markets, such incentives are particularly prevalent.
-A security analyst that correctly predicts a stock boom (or bust), when no one else does, might rapidly gain better reputation, career and pay.
-This is exemplified by various "best analyst" contests organized financial news outlets such as the Institutional Investor Magazine (Bradshaw 2011, Groysberg et al. 2011, Craig 2011).
-However, such high reward for the most accurate may incentivize analysts to issue exaggerated forecasts to differentiate themselves - if they are wrong, the costs will be small, but if they are right, the rewards will be huge.
-As a result, the quality of information may be compromised.
+A security analyst who correctly predicts a stock boom (or bust), when no one else does, might rapidly gain better reputation, career, and pay.
+This focus on relative accuracy is exemplified by